Skip To Main Content

 • What sports or activities does he enjoy doing outside?

 With this in mind, we request that all families reinforce our technology policy.
-You can help by having a conversation with your sons about the values of our policy, collecting old/unused devices, and being clear about what technology you permit them to pack and bring to school.
+You can help by having a conversation with your son about the values of our policy, collecting old/unused devices, and being clear about what technology you permit them to pack and bring to school.
 When the boys hear a similar message from multiple mentors in their lives, it is more likely to resonate.

 I hope you find this information useful as you get ready for the academic year.
 We are counting down the days before we get to work with your boys again!
 Please don’t hesitate to reach out if you have any questions or concerns.
 We’re happy to help.